Ask Chef Dennis

 Table of Contents:

-• Ingredients to make Mushroom Swiss Smash Burger
+• How to Make Mushroom Swiss Burger

-• Recipe FAQ’s
+• Recipe FAQs

 • More Recipes You’ll Love!

-• Mushroom Swiss Smash Burger
+• Recipe: Mushroom Swiss Smash Burger

 Ingredients to make recipe.

-Let’s start by gathering the ingredients we need to make Mushroom Swiss Smash Burger Recipe.
+Let’s start by gathering the ingredients we need to make Mushroom Swiss Burger Recipe.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting up your ingredients ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.